Marveeeen/html-css-natours/README.md

 A simple landing page for a touring website that I use to study CSS in more depth

 ## How It's Made:
-**Tech used:** HTML, CSS, SASS, BEM, Live-server
+**Tech used:** HTML, CSS, SASS, Live-server

-Created using HTML for structure, CSS for styling, BEM for naming classes, SASS for CSS preprocessor and live server for development server
+Created using HTML for structure, CSS for styling, SASS for CSS preprocessor and live server for development server

+## Optimazation
+ - Use BEM for naming classes
+ - Use 7 in 1 CSS architecture

 ## Take Aways: